Slim Fallis Genuine Balanced Ride saddle, 14″ seat, $950

 This is a Monte Foreman Genuine Balanced Ride saddle made by Slim Fallis.

-This is a really nice, quality, well-made, no frills, working or trail saddle.
+This is a good, no frills, trail or work saddle.
 Weighs 27 lbs.